bfanselow/Python-Tutorials/Patterns/Solid-Design-Architecture.md

 * Instead of modifying an existing class to handle a new feature, you can create a new class that extends it.
 * Reduces risk of breaking existing functionality when adding new features.

-#### Liskov Substitution: be able to replace a parent class with a child class without breaking your program
+#### Liskov Substitution: Be able to replace a parent class with a child class without breaking your program

 #### Interface Segregation: Only implement what you need

-#### Dependency Inversion Depend on interfaces, not concrete things
+#### Dependency Inversion: Depend on interfaces, not concrete things
 * Inject Spark, configs, and storage layers